Exanite-GameDev/Exanite.Ecs/README.md

   - Events (see the [event design section](#event-design))
   - Light relation support
     - Implemented through EcsRefs, which are strongly typed, storable references to components
-    - Events can also facilitate with implementing relations.
+    - Events can also facilitate the implementation of relations.
   - Entity copying support
     - Can be used to implement prefabs and world snapshots.
   - Queries, systems, threading, and serialization are considered high level features and should be implemented separately.